History of science and technology in Mexico: Science and technology in the 21st century

 Austrade predicts Mexico's IT spending will grow at a compound annual growth rate of 11 percent over 2011–2015.

 Based on the information managed by Scopus, a bibliographic database for science, the Spanish web portal SCImago places Mexico at 28th in-country scientific ranking with 82,792 publications, and 34th considering its value of 134 for the h-index.
 Both positions are computed for the period 1996–2007.

 The electronics industry of Mexico has grown enormously within the last decade.
 In 2007 Mexico surpassed South Korea as the second-largest manufacturer of televisions, and in 2008 Mexico surpassed China, South Korea, and Taiwan to become the largest producer of smartphones in the world.
 There are almost half a million (451,000) students enrolled in electronics engineering programs.

 José Hernández-Rebollar he invented an electronic glove, known as the AcceleGlove, which translates hand movements from the American Sign Language into spoken and written words.
 His invention already recognizes and translates 300 basic words.
 His invention has been recognized by the Smithsonian Institution, where he has lectured about the glove, which has attracted media attention.

 Mission Colmena (hive) is to find a technology niche for Mexico in the space sector for the future.
 In which Mexico can participate together with an international consortia either in scientific exploration or in economic exploitation inner solar system bodies moons or asteroids and in particular objects that do not have their surfaces exposed to the interplanetary medium.
 The hives mission intends to use a complex systems of properties, the fact that each of the small robots will have the ability to autonomously navigate to get to join with as many units as possible and eventually connect electrically.

+Mexico was ranked 58th in the Global Innovation Index in 2025.

 Overview of science and technology policy, 2015–2019

 A shift in development model

-Since the change in government in December 2018, Mexico’s socio-economic policy has pivoted towards a new development model with a focus on social programmes.
+Since the change in government in December 2018, Mexico's socio-economic policy has pivoted towards a new development model with a focus on social programmes.
 The government has introduced new instruments to redistribute income.
 This has contributed to a change in the structure of public expenditure, both in terms of consumption and investment.

 Mexico has been affected by the America First doctrine of its northern neighbour and main trading partner, which materialized in a long negotiation for the signing of the USMCA.
 As a result, Mexico has departed from its previous growth pattern of around 2% per year.
 In 2019, the economy shrank by 0.1%, although full employment was preserved, with just 3.4% of the population being unemployed at the time.